application-research/fevm-nft-estuary/README.md

 # How to deploy the contract

+## Metamask and TFIL
+- Set up your metamask using the following instructions [here](https://docs.filecoin.io/fvm/how-tos/add-to-metamask/)
+- Make sure you have TFIL before deploying the contract.
+Get your TFIL [here](https://wallaby.network/#faucet)

 ## Method 1: Remix
-- Ensure that you have metamask setup and have tFil.
-Instructions [here](https://docs.filecoin.io/fvm/how-tos/add-to-metamask/).
 - Open a blank workspace
 - Load the files to local workspace